 It should be noted that the terms and conditions of participation in the Federal-Aid Highway Program as described herein are subject to change at the discretion of Congress, and there can be no assurance that the laws and regulations now governing the Federal-Aid Highway Program will not be changed in the future in a manner that may adversely affect the ability of the Commonwealth to receive adequate Federal Highway Reimbursements to pay the Notes.
-The current authorization for the Federal-Aid Highway Program, MAP-21, as extended by the HTF Act of 2014, provides for funding through May 31, 2015.
+The current authorization for the Federal-Aid Highway Program, the FAST Act, provides for funding through September 30, 2020.
 As described in this Official Statement, if there is a deficiency in Federal Highway Reimbursements, Net CTF Pledged Funds are available for debt service, subject to appropriation.
 See Net CTF Pledged Funds.